ffaisal93/ffaisal93.github.io/_pages/about.md

 Hi there, I'm Emily!

 I'm a Ph.D. student in the [Department of Computer Science](https://colorado.edu/cs) and the [Institute of Cognitive Science](https://colorado.edu/ics) at CU Boulder advised by [Sriram Sankaranarayanan](https://home.cs.colorado.edu/~srirams/index.html) and [Brad Hayes](http://www.bradhayes.info/).
 In general, I'm interested in using autonomous systems to teach people complex tasks.
-You can read more on my research page (coming soon).
+You can read more on my [research page](https://emilykjensen.com/research/).

 One of my goals in grad school is to maintain a life outside of grad school; depending on the day, you can find me drinking tea, reading dystopian novels, knitting, running or hitting the trails (sometimes at the same time), and messing around on my piano.
 I also sporadically post an open diary of sorts (coming soon) on this site to show that goals, motivation, and progress through grad school (and life) isn't anywhere close to linear.